bd60/rx-extensions/README.md

     key2: number;
 }

-// declare like a normal subject const pullSubject = new PullSubject<MyType>();
+// declare like a normal subject, optionally declare with a collector reducer and initial reducer value const pullSubject = new PullSubject<MyType>();

 // use pull method to register a collector, which needs to return a partial type